A simple homemade 3 ingredient vegan lip balm you can make with ingredients you already have on hand.

 - Jojoba Oil

-Where to Lip Balm Containers
+Where to Find Lip Balm Containers

 You don't have to get fancy containers, even an old mint tin or old lip balm container will work.
 But if you want to buy containers, these are great options.